archfz/cypress-terminal-report/README.md

 module.exports = (on, config) => {
   const options = {
     outputRoot: config.projectRoot + '/logs/',
-    // Used to trim the base path of specs and reduce nesting in the
-    // generated output directory.
+    // Used to trim the base path of specs and reduce nesting in the generated output directory.
-    specRoot: path.relative(config.fileServerFolder, config.integrationFolder),
+    specRoot: 'cypress/e2e',
     outputTarget: {
       'cypress-logs|json': 'json',
     }